awsdocs/aws-doc-sdk-examples/ruby/example_code/elasticbeanstalk/README.md

 # AWS SDK for Ruby code examples for AWS Elastic BeanStalk

 ## Purpose

-This folder contains code examples that demonstrate how to use the AWS SDK for Ruby to automate AWS Elastic BeanStalk.
+This folder contains code examples that demonstrate how to use the AWS SDK for Ruby to automate AWS Elastic BeanStalk (Amazon EBS).

+Amazon EBS is a web service that provides block level storage volumes for use with Amazon Elastic Compute Cloud instances.
+Amazon EBS volumes are highly available and reliable storage volumes that can be attached to any running instance and used like a hard drive.

 ## Code examples
-This is a workspace where you can find the following AWS SDK for Ruby version 3 (v3) AWS Elastic BeanStalk examples:

 ### API examples
 - [List stacks](./eb_list_stacks.rb)